anyaschukin/OverRide/level07/README.md

 - passing malicious shellcode as arguments to the program
 - storing malicious shellcode in environment variables

-We do find a couple vulnerabilities: no check is performed on the index and an unsigned int table is stored on the stack.
-This means we can read and store in stack memory.

 We also know the following:
 - the program creates a data table, where it stores numbers at indexes
 - some indexes (index % 3 == 0) are protected

+Vulnerability: no check is performed on indexes and an unsigned int table is stored on the stack.
+This means we can read and store in stack memory.

 ### Build exploit